Germany

 Official plate of the president of parliament (Bundestag).
 It was used while Rita Süssmuth was president (1988-1998).
 This is the front plate, with the hexagonal ASU emission test sticker.

-Federal official plate.
-BD = Bundesrepublik Deutschland (Federal Republic of Germany), 18 = Department of Defense.
+Federal official plates.
+BD = Bundesrepublik Deutschland (Federal Republic of Germany)

 Army plate.
 Y = Federal Army (Bundswehr)